You are listening to the Sean Hannity Radio Show Podcast.

 You want to be a part of this extravaganza.

-It's 800-941 Sean, if you want to be a you know, there's nothing worse than before coming on the air than a half to deal with a bureaucratic snafu to quote Al Gore.
+You know, there's nothing worse than before coming on the air than a have to deal with a bureaucratic snafu to quote Al Gore.

 Which, you know what's amazing?